wardenmolly/runestone/pip/source/Classes/classesintro.rst

 they apply to, and each instance of the class can have its own state.

 A **method** behaves like a function but it is invoked on a specific instance.
 For example, with a list bound to variable L, ``L.append(7)`` calls the function append, with the list itself as the first parameter and 7 as the second parameter.
 Methods are accessed using dot notation.
+This is why ``L.append(7)`` has 2 parameters even though you may think it only has one: the list stored in the variable ``L`` is the first.

 Let's add two simple methods to allow a point to give us information about its state.
 The ``getX`` method, when invoked, will return the value of the x coordinate.

 The implementation of this method is straight forward since we already know how to write functions that return values.
 One thing to notice is that even though the ``getX`` method does not need any other parameter information to do its work, there is still one formal parameter, ``self``.
 As we stated earlier, all methods defined in a class that operate on objects of that class will have ``self`` as their first parameter.
 Again, this serves as reference to the object itself which in turn gives access to the state data inside the object.

 .. activecode:: chp13_classes4